 Where do I ride?

-Discovering new trails is a big part of what makes mountain biking so fun.
+Discovering new trails is a big part of what makes mountain biking so much fun.
 There are a few ways to find mountain bike trails near you, and to get updates on mountain bike trail conditions.

 How can I get involved in the MTB community?